ChrstphrHll/npc_gen/students/Tezani Morthil.md

 year: 2
 guild: Elkenval
 partyID: 34
+tags:
+- Elf
+- Wizard
+- Assault
+- 2nd
+- Elkenval
 ---
 # Tezani Morthil
 ---
 ### Description
 - 2nd year Elf Wizard in Elkenval
-- straight auburn hair that's put up in a large bun, Brown eyes, and Light Tan skin
+- straight auburn hair that's put up in a large bun, Gray eyes, and Light Tan skin
 - Is Deceptive and Extreme, and has Generosity as their ideal

 ### Organizations